 Everton beat the deadline to make Alex Iwobi their seventh signing of the summer 2019 transfer window, with the forward joining on a five-year deal.

-He made his debut from the bench in a game at Aston Villa before marking his first two starts with goals, Iwobi on target in a home Premier League win over Wolverhampton Wanderers four days after netting in a Carabao Cup tie at Lincoln City.
+He made his debut from the bench in a game at Aston Villa before marking his first two starts with goals, Iwobi heading home in a Goodison Park Premier League win over Wolverhampton Wanderers four days after netting in a Carabao Cup tie at Lincoln City.

-Iwobi began 23 matches and made six appearances as a substitute in his first season with the Club.
+Iwobi began 23 matches and played six times as a substitute in his first season with the Club.